On the weight lifting property for localizations of triangulated categories: On the weight lifting properties

-Usually we will consider weak weight decompositions in some triangulated subcategory $\du$ of $\cu$.
+\begin{rema} Usually we will consider weak weight decompositions in some triangulated subcategory $\du$ of $\cu$ (that contains a given $X$).
 This means that $X_1$ and $X_2$ are objects of $\du$.
-Using this definition, the assertion 1 of Proposition \ref{p2loc} can be reformulated as follows: any element of $\du$ possesses a weak weight decomposition inside $\du$. \end{defi}
+Using this definition, Proposition \ref{p2loc}(1) can be reformulated as follows: any element of $\du$ possesses a weak weight decomposition inside $\du$ (whenever $\du$ is strongly generated by a set of elements of $\cu_{[0,1]}$). \end{rema}